aacebedo/hugo-deployer/README.md

 - `PORT` - Port to serve on (default: random)
 - `GIT_BRANCH` - Git branch to use (default: main)
+- `PATH_PREFIX` - Subdirectory path within the repository where the Hugo project is located (for example "docs" or "website").
+If not set, the Hugo project is expected at the repository root.

 ## Build arguments